st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ## Split Names

 Issues arise with alterations that have split names, such as `YEET Reverse`.
-For skill issue reasons on my part these cases must be declared in the `special_cases_array`:
+For skill issue reasons on my part, these cases must be declared in the `special_cases_array`:

 ```py
 special_cases_array = [